 It bears mention, at this juncture, that British Caravan Culture is vastly different than any American counterpart.
 In The States, living in a trailer can be (and often is) looked down on.

 However, in the UK, a mobile abode is, more often than not, seen in a positive light.
 To sum things up, NOBODY in Britain is ever derided as being "caravan trash".
 In fact, such a term does not exist.

 Oddly enough, Brits may call someone "trailer trash".
 Being as how a caravan is not referred to as a (quote-unquote) "trailer" over there, this American term doesn't really make sense when used in the British vernacular.

 It can be surmised that the reason "trailer trash" is ever uttered across the pond at all is because so many Brits have heard the term in American TV shows and movies.

 Say what Sarah?
-In an early episode of the BBC One "Last Tango In Halifax" programme, "Caroline" (portrayed by Sarah Lancashire) maligns the "Gillian" character for being "brain dead trailer trash".
+In an early episode of the BBC One "Last Tango In Halifax" programme, "Caroline" (portrayed by Sarah Lancashire) maligns the "Gillian" character for being "brain dead, low life, trailer trash".